nico-jacobs/intersection-observer-utility/README.md

 <script src="yourDomain.com/js/iou.js"></script>
 ```

-than you can initilice it like:
+than you can initilize it like:

 ```
 <script>